 Southeast is distinguished for its intellectual challenges and range of learning opportunities.
 Our curriculum is structured around the belief that the best possible career training is a broad-based liberal arts education that emphasizes critical thinking, effective communication and other skills that are needed for life.
 Along with those skills, internships and experiential learning are strongly emphasized with more than 96 percent of all majors having an internship or clinical experience built into the curriculum.
 This distinctive education Southeast students receive is why they do well in their chosen professions.

 Southeast offers an experiential learning component across all disciplines.
 A third of our departments require an internship for graduation and all departments involve their majors in some form of experiential learning.
-Our Career Linkages office posts internship opportunities for students from a network of businesses, government agencies, not-for-profit organizations, and educational institutions.
+The Office of Career Services on campus maintains a network of employers from local/national businesses, government agencies, not-for-profit organizations, and educational institutions, and provides an online database of internship and job opportunities for Southeast students called REDConnect.
 Job postings are updated daily.

 Agribusiness interns have been placed with prominent companies, such as Archer Daniels Midland,